EmotiBit/EmotiBit_Docs/Getting_Started.md

   </details>
 - <details><summary>Opening Software in Catalina</summary>

-    - Right click on the `EmotiBitFirmwareInstaller` app.
+    - Right click on the application you want to run.
 Choose **Open**.
     - A dialog box will appear with options `Move to Trash` or `Cancel`.
 Click `Cancel`.
 You will have to allow the application to run in the `Security and Privacy` center.
 To do so:<br>
             ![][macOs-Catalina-Initial_Oscilloscope_Error]
     - Click on the `Apple Logo` > `Syatem Preferences` > `Security and Privacy`.
             ![][macOS-Catalina-sys_pref]
-    - You will find a request for the applicaiton at the bottom of this window.
+    - You will find a request from the applicaiton at the bottom of this window.
 Click on `Open Anyways`.
             ![][macOS-Catalina-System_pref_Security&options]
     - Click on `Allow` on the dialog box that appears.This will open the application.
             ![][macOS-Catalina-Allow_emotibit]